xdmarcos/xdmarcos/README.md

 # 💫 About Me:
-👨‍💻 Senior iOS Developer<br><br>I have been in the mobile development area since 2011 involved in every aspect <br>of a project life cycle, from product definition, technical design, development, <br>release and distribution.
-Result-driven and an analytical.
+👨‍💻 Senior iOS Engineer with over 14 years of experience in native mobile development, driving projects from concept to release.
+Skilled in product definition, technical design, milestone planning, prototyping, development, and app store delivery.

+Known for a results-driven, analytical approach to solving complex problems efficiently.
+Currently leading the iOS team as Apps Tribe Lead, overseeing feature implementation in an agile environment, setting up CI/CD pipelines, defining app architectures, and mentoring developers.
+Passionate about staying ahead of mobile technology trends and delivering high-quality, scalable apps.

 ## 🌐 Socials: